NLESC-JCER/run-cpp-on-web/js-plot/README.md

 To make a plot we need some data.
 In a [previous](TODO fix url ../js-webapp) post we found the root of an equation using the Newton-Raphson algorithm implemented in C++ and compiled to a WebAsssembly module.
 A single root value makes for a depressing plot.
 The Newton-Raphson algorithm uses iterations to find the root so we will capture the data of each iteration and plot those.

-Let's make changes to the C++ code to retrieve the data from the iterations.
+Let's make changes to the C++ code to store the data from the iterations.

 ## Iterations

+To store data of an iteration we will use a structure with the following variables:

+* x, x value, starts with initial guess and ends with root result
+* y, result of passing x through equation
+* slope, slope or derivative at value x
+* delta_x, y divided by slope

 We will add `iterations` public property to the NewtonRaphson which is a vector of iteration structs.
 So the `newtonraphson.hpp` becomes